Drug Crimes Lawyer in Fairfax

 If you have been charged with a drug crime, call (703) 940-0001 for a free consultation by phone or in person.
 We serve clients in Arlington, Prince William, Loudoun, and Alexandria.

-Drug Crimes in Virginia
+What Are the Drug Crimes Schedules in Virginia?

 The specific charges a defendant may face depend on the type of alleged activity and drug.
 Controlled substances are classified into categories, known as schedules.
 The potential for abuse and addiction, as well as any medical benefits determine how a controlled substance is categorized.